Senator Mark Warner: The 21st century’s wars will be fought with misinformation

 I think there’s a growing sensitivity that the status quo is not working.
 It’s pretty outrageous that we’re three and a half years after the 2016 campaign, when the whole political world went from being techno-optimists to having a more realistic view of these platform companies, and we still haven’t passed a single piece of legislation.

 I’ve found some of Facebook’s arguments on protecting free speech to be not very compelling.
-I think Facebook is much more comparable to a cable news network than it is to a broadcasting station that does protect first amendment speech.
-And the way I’ve been thinking about it is that it’s less the ability to say stupid stuff or racist stuff—because there may be some first amendment rights on some of that activity—but more about the amplification issue.
+I think Facebook is much more comparable to a cable news network than it is to a broadcasting station that does protect First Amendment speech.
+And the way I’ve been thinking about it is that it’s less about the ability to say stupid stuff or racist stuff—because there may be some First Amendment rights on some of that activity—but more about the amplification issue.
 You may have a right to say a stupid thing, but does that right extend to guaranteeing a social media company will promote it a million times or 100 million times without any restriction?

 This story is part of our Hacking Democracy series, which examines the ways in which technology is eroding our elections and democratic institutions—and what’s been done to fix them.
 Read more here.